KonradOrzelowski/ChatWeb/README.md

 ### Frontend

-The frontend of the ChatWeb application is built with HTML, CSS, and JavaScript.
 It provides an interface for the user to interact with the chatbot.
 - [`/css/`]: This directory contains CSS files that style the web page.
 It includes files like `constants.css`, `style.css`, `list-of-conversations.css`, `chat-input.css`, and `custom-alerts.css`.
 - [`/assets/`]: This directory contains static files like images and icons used in the application.
 It includes a subdirectory `/icons/` which contains icon files.
 - [`/src/`]: